The Definitive Guide To Paying Off Credit Card Debt

 Table of Contents

 Credit card debt is the amount of money you owe on your credit card(s).
 The debt increases every time you use your card and decreases each time you make payments.
 Your outstanding credit card debt is the total amount you have left to pay.
 Your credit card balance is the difference between what you’ve spent and paid back.
-Credit card companies aren’t always clear on these points.
-They may also hide high interest rates and late fees in the fine print that explains their terms.
-Companies know consumers are unlikely to read the paperwork that comes with a credit card.

-Credit Card Debt In The United States
+Credit Card Debt in the United States

 Credit card debt accounts for a large portion of American debt, totaling nearly $895 billion in early 2020.
 The Federal Reserve numbers show that: